epklein/epklein.github.io/about/nelogica.md

 My responsibilities included defining the teams' strategy and vision, planning headcount, and building the team's roadmap, collaboratively with the product, commercial, marketing, people, and financial teams.

-Through the development and leadership of my teams, I was able to expand the sector from two teams of fewer than 10 engineers to an arrangement of five teams, with a total of up to 30 engineers, supporting the growth and evolution of the organization.
+Through the development and leadership of my teams, I expanded the sector from two teams of fewer than 10 engineers to five teams, with a total of up to 30 engineers, supporting the growth and evolution of the organization.